sushanthavvaru/Angular-recipe-book-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.

+## About Application

+The Application is created using Angular CLI.
+Register into the application and then Login.
+Press Manage and Fetch data to get the recipe's from the Firebase database if there are more.
+Once you add or delete recepies you can save data by pressing manage again.
+All the users have access to the same database, so be careful and do not to delete all the database  records.
+Feel free to add more receipes.
+The Application is very fast using modular and lazy loading approch.
+Contact sushantha.a@gmail.com for any furhter questions.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.